 This summary highlights information more fully described elsewhere in this prospectus and contains the material terms of this offering.
-However, you should read this entire prospectus carefully before deciding to invest in our common stock.
+However, you should read this entire prospectus carefully before deciding to invest in our securities.
 Unless otherwise mentioned or unless the context otherwise requires, all references in this prospectus to (a) "we," "us," "our," or similar references mean Arbor Realty Trust, Inc. and its subsidiaries, including Arbor Realty Limited Partnership, our operating partnership, and (b) "Arbor Commercial Mortgage", or "our manager" means Arbor Commercial Mortgage, LLC.

-We are a specialized real estate finance company investing in real estate related bridge and mezzanine loans, preferred equity and, in limited cases, discounted mortgage notes and other real estate related assets, which we collectively refer to as structured finance investments.
-Our objective is to maximize the difference between the yield on our investments and the cost of financing these investments to generate cash available for distribution, facilitate capital appreciation and maximize total return to our stockholders.
-We commenced operations in July 2003 and conduct substantially all of our operations through our operating partnership, Arbor Realty Limited Partnership.
+We commenced operations in July 2003.
+We invest in real estate related bridge and mezzanine loans, preferred equity and, in limited cases, discounted mortgage notes and other real estate related assets, which we collectively refer to as structured finance investments.
+We conduct substantially all of our operations through our operating partnership, Arbor Realty Limited Partnership.
 We intend to elect to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code and generally will not be subject to federal taxes on our income to the extent we distribute our income to our stockholders and maintain our qualification as a REIT.